Our 2018 Candidate: Baird for State Representative

-The Waterford Green Party has endorsed nine candidates for the 2017 municipal elections: one for each board with an opening.
+The Waterford Green Party endorsed nine candidates for the 2017 municipal elections: one for each board with an opening.
 More information about our candidates can be found below, and you can see a full list of the candidates that will appear on the ballot from each party here.
 Waterford Green Party candidates have received numerous endorsements from community organizations, including AFT Connecticut, United Auto Workers, NARAL CT, and the UConn Graduate Employee Union.

 Kevin Kelly - Board of Finance